liamqma/cf7-country-state-list/README.md

 Contact Form 7 - Country / State List.

 I had issues with adding a dynamic list of countries / states.
-Luckly I found this script to incorporate into Contact Form 7 from Wordpress.
+Luckly I found this script to incorporate into Contact Form 7 for Wordpress.
 Feel free to add improvements to the code.

 Original is from here: http://bdhacker.wordpress.com/2009/11/21/adding-dropdown-country-state-list-dynamically-into-your-html-form-by-javascript/